pablrod/perl-Dash/README.md

 It's a great way to put a nice interactive web interface to your data analysis application without having to make a javascript interface and without having to setup servers or web frameworks.
-The tipycal use case is you just have new data to your ML/AI model and you want to explore diferent ways of training or just visualize the results of different parameter configurations.
+The typical use case is you just have new data to your ML/AI model and you want to explore diferent ways of training or just visualize the results of different parameter configurations.

 # Basics